 - Items to be included in the taxable amount according to section 91 of the Value Added Tax Act (in Finnish and Swedish)

 - Binding tariff information

-- Using equivalent goods for special procedures (PDF in Finnish)
+- Using equivalent goods for special procedures (in Finnish)